tetzank/homepage/content/posts/codegen-in-databases.md

 The submissions are ranked by their evaluation time.
 The winner with the fastest program usually organizes the contest in the following year.

-In 2018, [the task](http://sigmod18contest.db.in.tum.de/task.shtml) was to write a prototype of a query execution engine.
+In 2018, [the task][task] was to write a prototype of a query execution engine.
 The queries are quite simple, consisting only of joins with an equivalence predicate (equi-joins) and simple filters (single predicate, no complex expressions).
 Furthermore, there is only one data type: an integer of 8 bytes.
 This limits the number of operators the execution engine must support considerably which makes it a nice task for a programming contest, and a tutorial such as this one.